Project Lesser White-fronted Goose

 The female LWfG incubate her eggs in 25-28 days while the male partner is guarding.
 After the eggs are hatched, both female and male LWfG helps their young throughout the mountain area by foot.
 After a bit more than a month the young LWfG are able to fly and in the turn of the month August- September family groups gather for a joint flight south.
 Families then stick together throughout the entire autumn, winter, and the beginning of spring.
 That way young LWfG learn migration routes and staging sites from their parents.

-Couples of Lesser White- fronted Goose that had a successful breeding, molt at the breeding area after the eggs have been hatched.
+Couples of Lesser White- fronted Goose that was successful in breeding, molt at the breeding area after the eggs have been hatched.
 Those who has not bred usually gathers in big groups and travels to other sites to molt.
 Lately in Sweden we have seen big groups of LWfG molting in Lillfjärden Hudiksvall.
 Studies show that LWfG sometimes chose to fly long distances to find a good molting place.
 When geese molt, they lose all their wing pens at the same time and are therefore not able to fly.
 It takes a lot of energy to grow back the feathers so a molting place with good forage and few predators are extremely important.

-In April/May, a major part of the Swedish population of LWfG is located up in the mountain area but still below the breeding area.
+In May, a major part of the Swedish population of LWfG is located in the mountain area but still below the breeding area.
 They then do flights to probe the breeding area until its snow free and it’s time to start a breeding attempt.
 In the end of August, they leave the breeding area and stage for a longer time in middle Sweden.
 In the beginning of October, they usually migrate straight to their wintering sites, mainly in the Netherlands and Germany.

-The wild population of Lesser White -fronted Goose today
+The Swedish population of Lesser White-fronted Goose

 Foto: Projekt fjällgås

 In 2023 the population size was estimated to 130-140 birds.
-The survival estimations that have been done for the Swedish population of LWfG shows that the breeding success is not high enough to compensate for the losses of adult birds during summer.
-Even though breeding success has been increasing three years in a row (2021,2022, 2023) the population is still small and fragile and reinforcement of captive bred birds is still needed to avoid a population decline.
-The only breeding population of LWfG within the European Union is in Sweden and that gives us a big responsibility for the survival of the population.
+Previous survival estimations shows that the breeding success for the Swedish population is not high enough to compensate for the losses of adult birds during summer.
+Even though breeding success has been relatively good during the four last years (2021,2022,2023,2024) were totally more than 100 young LWfG has been fledged, it is still a very small and fragile population.
+Reinforcement releases of captive bred birds is still needed to avoid a population decline.
+Sweden holds the only breeding population of LWfG within the European Union and with that comes a big responsibility for the species survival.

-Threats and actions
+Threats and measures

 Project LWfG wants to act against as many threats towards the LWfG population as possible.
 During the years that Project LWfG have been active some threats has been averted while others has increased.